-Norman Vincent Peale shows how praying Philippians 4:6 can help you overcome anxiety.
+Norman Vincent Peale explains how you can overcome anxiety.

 Often, the first reaction to crisis is fear.
 You feel out of control, threatened by danger.
 And so you cower in the shadows, trembling and focusing on your worry.
 Giving in to fear is a great temptation, but you must resist that temptation with all your might.
 The more you talk about your fears, the more fearful you’ll become.